olibartfast/object-detection-inference/README.md

 ## running object detection with YoloV2
 * ./object-detection-inference --type=yolov2(or yolov2-tiny) --min_confidence=0.6 --link="rtsp://cameraip:port/somelivefeed"
-weigths and cfg files to download inside models folder from https://pjreddie.com/darknet/yolo/
+* Weigths and cfg files to download inside models folder from https://pjreddie.com/darknet/yolo/

 ## TO DO
 * Planning to restore and update inference on tensorflow models from object detection API
 * Inference on more recent yolo models
+* Factory pattern for detector object creation
 * Add support for inference with openvino and tensorrt